grafana/grafana/docs/sources/reference/playlist.md

 To create a playlist:

 1. Click the __New playlist__ button.
-2. Name your playlist in the __Name__ field.
+1. Name your playlist in the __Name__ text box.
-3. Enter a time interval in the __Interval__ field.
+1. Enter a time interval in the __Interval__ text box.

-The time interval is the amount of time for Grafana to stay on a particular Dashboard before advancing to the next one on the Playlist.
+The time interval is the amount of time for Grafana to stay on a particular Dashboard before advancing to the next one on the playlist.

 ## Add a dashboard to a playlist

 To add a dashboard:

-1. Click the __Find dashboards by name__ field.
+1. Click the __Find dashboards by name__ text box.
-2. Search for the playlist by name or regular expression.
+1. Search for the playlist by name or regular expression.
    - You can also filter your results by starred status or tags.

      By default, your starred dashboards will appear as options to add to the Playlist.
-3. Click __Add to playlist__ next to the dashboard you want to add.
+1. Click __Add to playlist__ next to the dashboard you want to add.
    - Click on __Remove[x]__ to remove a dashboard from the playlist.

 The Playlist is essentially a list of dashboards.
 Be sure that all the dashboards you want to appear in your playlist are added in this section before saving the playlist.